bootstrap-kit/bootstrap-kit/README.md

 # Bootstrap Kit

-Bootstrap TK is a toolkit for creating Web Applications.
+Bootstrap Kit is a toolkit for creating Web Applications.
 It tries to lean to atom API.
-Bootstrap TK aims to provide views for web components.
+Bootstrap Kit aims to provide views for web components.

+## Documentation

+You can create API documentation with endokken:

+   npm install -g endokken

+Generate documentation:

+   endokken

+View documentation:

+   firefox docs/README

-Glossary
+## Glossary

 xComponent:
   If you find a class names xComponent, it is a class, which contains a